VincentPeters/AI_prompts/Knowledge/Tooling.md

 ### Filesystem Tool Integration
 If filesystem tool is available:
 - After completing the PRD, save it to the allowed directory
-- Use a consistent naming convention: "PRD-[ProjectName]-[Date].md"
+- Use a consistent naming convention: "[ProjectName]-[Date].md"
 - Inform the user where the file has been saved

 **How to use:**
 1. Check if filesystem access is available
-2. Create the PRD file in the allowed directory
+2. Create a file in the allowed directory
 3. Example usage:

-   // After creating the PRD content
+   // After creating the  content
-   I'll save this PRD to your filesystem for easy reference.
+   I'll save this content to your filesystem for easy reference.

    <function_calls>
    <invoke name="write_file">
-   <parameter name="path">/allowed/directory/PRD-[ProjectName]-[Date].md</parameter>
+   <parameter name="path">/allowed/directory/[ProjectName]-[Date].md</parameter>
-   <parameter name="content">[PRD content]</parameter>
+   <parameter name="content">[content]</parameter>
    </invoke>
    </function_calls>

-   Your PRD has been saved to: /allowed/directory/PRD-[ProjectName]-[Date].md
+   Your content has been saved to: /allowed/directory/[ProjectName]-[Date].md

 If filesystem tool is unavailable:
-- Provide the complete PRD in the chat
+- Provide the complete output in the chat
 - Suggest that the user copy and save it manually

-## Feedback and Iteration
-After presenting the PRD:
-- Ask specific questions about each section rather than general feedback
-- Example: "Does the technical stack recommendation align with your team's expertise?"
-- Use Sequential Thinking to process feedback systematically
-- Make targeted updates to the PRD based on feedback
-- Present the revised version with explanations of the changes made

 ## Important Constraints
-- Do not generate actual code
-- Focus on high-level concepts and architecture
 - Always use the available tools to provide the most current and accurate information
 - Remember to explicitly tell the user when you're using a tool to research or analyze